puterakahfi/angular-github-activity/README.md

 These templates were built with *responsive design* in mind and require a dependency of [Bootstrap 3 CSS](http://netdna.bootstrapcdn.com/bootstrap/3.0.0/css/bootstrap.min.css)

-The `github.activity` module requires a dependency of `ngResource` for service calls made to the Github API.
+The `github.activity` module requires a dependency of `ngResource` for service calls made to Github API

 ```html
 <head>